Information topologies on non-commutative state spaces: Comments on the representation

 between two unital C*-algebras \cite{Uhlmann}, i.e.\ if $f,g:\cA\to\bC$ are two states and if $\Phi^*(f):=f\circ\Phi$, then $S(\Phi^*(f),\Phi^*(g))\leq S(f,g)$ holds.
 If $\Phi:\cB\to\cA$ is a C*-isomorphism then $\Phi^{-1}$ provides the opposite inequality and $S(\Phi^*(f),\Phi^*(g))=S(f,g)$ follows.
 In particular, our results about the I-/rI-topology in \S\ref{sec:topo-qm} are valid in any finite-dimensional C*-algebra independent of the representation.

-The second object, an exponential family, can be defined if the finite-dimensional C*-algebra $\cA$ is represented by an algebra of linear operators on a Hilbert space.
-The normal state space of $\cA$ consists of all positive and normalized trace class operators $\rho$ in $\cA$, with associated functional (see Theorem 2.4.21 in \cite{Bratteli}, also Remark~\ref{rem:infty})
+Our definition of exponential family needs normal states on a finite-dimensional von Neumann algebra $\cA$, represented by an algebra of linear operators on a Hilbert space.
+The normal states on $\cA$ are represented by positive and normalized trace class operators $\rho$ in $\cA$, with associated linear functional